flowsn4ke/frmx/website/docs/intro.md

 ## How it works

 To get both performance and flexibility with a simple API, `frmx` uses React's **context API only to store refs**, expose a few getter / setters methods and give forms a unique id.
 That way, updating form data doesn't trigger rerendering everything inside the `<Form/>` component.

-All **fields keep track of their own state** and only update the refs as a **side effect**, while various events regarding form validity / submitting / resetting are passed through **synthetic events** that do not trigger rerenders of the context provider itself.
+**Fields keep track of their own state** and only update the refs as a **side effect**, while various events regarding form validity / submitting / resetting are passed through **synthetic events** that do not trigger rerenders of the context provider itself.

+Those events are identified by a unique `id` to make sure no matter how many forms in one document and how nested they were, only the right components would get updated.

 ## Benchmarks